-Q: Why do we have a Preferred First Name Policy?
+Q: Why do we have a Chosen First Name Policy?

-The policy brings us in line with recommendations for compliance with Title IX and related SUNY guidance.
+The policy brings us in line with recommendations for compliance with Title IX, SUNY and state guidance.
 It also promotes a campus ethos which welcomes and supports self-expression.

 Q: Who does the policy effect?